-It’s officially winter, which can only mean one thing: we’re all dealing with Winter Face.
+It’s officially winter, which can only mean one thing: we’re all dealing with Winter skin care & Face problems.
 What is Winter Face?
 Dehydrated, flaky, dull, dry skin that can just as quickly break out in a rash as it can in an acne flare-up.
 So what’s the cause of all this upset?
-Cold weather brings a whole cocktail of elements to wreak havoc on your skin - think cold and icy weather, central heating, hot water showers and harsh winds.
+Cold weather brings a whole cocktail of elements to wreak havoc on your winter skin - think cold and icy weather, central heating, hot water showers and harsh winds.

 #1 - Use SPF